 Baking a cake from scratch is overrated.
 Rather than spend my time carefully measuring ingredients according to a precise recipe, I prefer to hit up Betty Crocker, who’s already done the work for me.
 I then focus my efforts on the decorating part of the process because that’s where I shine.

 When it comes to becoming a business owner, the story’s the same.
 Aspiring entrepreneurs don’t have to build a company from the ground up if that’s not where their talents lie.
-Instead of starting from scratch, many budding business moguls opt to add their flavor to an existing small business.
+Instead of starting from scratch with a brand-new product or painstakingly crafting a brand around a new idea, many business moguls simply prefer to apply their flavor of business management to help existing brands reach new heights.

 Now, thanks to Exchange Marketplace, that process is becoming easier than ever.
 The growing marketplace, which launched in June 2017, is empowering entrepreneurs to buy and sell eCommerce businesses securely.